- Garden / Landscaping / Patio — 255

 This has to be incorporated into the landscaping ideas.
 As you think of the plant palette for your garden, the resistance to animals and drought, foliage, flowers and edibles, regulations and gardening policies, factor in the cost of the sprinkler.
 Go for a sprinkler that will offer the best services at a reasonable cost.

 You should also consider the aftersales servicing contracts and maintenance agreements.
-Basically, the whole project should give good value for money spent.
+The whole project should give good value for the money spent.

 In summary, there are many lawn and garden sprinklers in the market.
 Talk to the contractor or the architect and designer because they always have contacts and references of the best companies supplying sprinklers.
 Accept the proposal and company’s invoice only after you are satisfied with the features offered and the benefits that you will receive.